wftutorials/opencv-tutorial/README.md

 ## Thresholding with text

-You tend to see thresholding value better if our image as text in it.
+You tend to see the value of thresholding better if our image has text in it.
 Lets try with this image.

 [car_plate.png]